David Salariya

-David Salariya FRSA (born 28 July 1954) is a Scottish author, artist, and designer.
+David Salariya FRSA (born 28 July 1954) is a Scottish author, artist and designer.
 He is the founder of children's books publisher Salariya Book Company.
 He has created and designed many children's book series, including the You Wouldn't Want To Be series.
 He writes as David Stewart and Max Marlborough.

 Early life and education

-Salariya was born in Dundee, Scotland in 1954.
+David Salariya was born in Dundee, Scotland, in 1954.
 He attended Ancrum Road Primary School then Harris Academy, before studying illustration and printmaking at Duncan of Jordanstone College of Art and Design in Dundee, specialising in book design in his post-graduate year.
 He trained to be an art teacher at the University of Sussex.

 Career

 Salariya started his career as a freelance illustrator and designer in London and Italy.
 In 1989, he founded the Salariya Book Company in Brighton, which has imprints including: Book House, Scribblers and Scribo.
 He collaborated on works including multi dimensional CD Rom in 1995 and Augmented Reality in 2010.

 In 2017, Salariya inaugurated the Stratford-Salariya Children's Picture Book Prize for unpublished picture book writers and illustrators.

 In 2023, he was made a fellow of the Royal Society of Arts.